Hicks48/readable/README.md

 #### API Endpoint

-These are the endpoints of the server API provided by Udacity:
+These are the endpoints of the server API provided by Udacity.
+Implementations can be found in `api-server/server.js`.

 | Endpoints       | Usage          | Params         |
 |-----------------|----------------|----------------|